johnmckay-reward/explore-ni/EPIC9_SUMMARY.md

 ## Overview

 Epic 9 provides comprehensive quality assurance testing infrastructure to verify all features from Epics 1-8 work correctly before production launch.
-This epic establishes both manual and automated testing frameworks to ensure the Explore NI MVP is production-ready.
+This epic establishes both manual and automated testing frameworks to ensure the NI Experiences MVP is production-ready.

 **Status:** ✅ **COMPLETE**